jeremymiller00/flashcard/README.md

 ## Ideas
 * Avoid loading all cards in memory
-* Learn the format of the question file
+* Learn the format, delimiter of the question file
 * Create a catalog of question files
 * Link questions to higher-order topics or groups
+* Practice with multiple question files
+* Flip the cards around